-If you time your visit to coincide with the first Sunday of each month, many of the big-name museums are free to visit, including the Louvre, Musée d’Orsay, Musée du Quai Branly, Pompidou Centre and Picasso Museum (find a full list here).
-They do get really busy though, so it’s best to get there early.
+If you time your visit to coincide with the first Sunday of each month, many museums are free to visit, including the Musée d’Orsay, Musée du Quai Branly, Pompidou Centre and Picasso Museum.
+Others are free only off-season (generally from 1 October or 1 November until 31 March), like the Louvre, Arc de Triomphe and Sainte-Chapelle.
+You can find a full list here.
+They do get really busy though, so get there early.

 There are also plenty of lesser-known museums in the city that either have free permanent collections or are totally free all the time, like the Musée Cognacq Jay (with 18th century art in a beautiful building in the Marais), the Maison de Victor Hugo (the novelist’s former home that’s now a museum about his life) and the Musée Parfum (about the history of perfume-making).

 There are plenty of viewpoints where you can get a spectacular view across Paris, but climbing to the top of the Eiffel Tower is high on the ‘to do’ list for many visitors.
 Tickets for the lifts to the top cost €17 (book in advance on their website to avoid the worst of the queues), but you can save money (and burn off a few pain au chocolats) by only paying €7 to take the stairs as far as the second floor.

 For free views across the city, some of my favourite spots are the steps outside Sacre Cœur Basilica, the top floor of the Pompidou Centre, the rooftop café at the Galleries Lafayette department store, the roof garden of the Institut du Monde Arabe and the Parc de Belleville out in the 20th arrondissement.